David Headley: Early life

-Drug convictions and DEA deal
+Drug Convictions and DEA Deal

-During his frequent trips to Pakistan, Gilani hung out with heroin users and started using the drug himself.
+During his frequent trips to Pakistan, Headley associated himself with heroin users and started using the drug himself.
 He became involved in Pakistani drug trafficking.
-When he was twenty-four, Gilani smuggled half a kilogram of heroin out of Pakistani tribal areas and used Tahawwur Hussain Rana, a Pakistani army doctor who Gilani knew from military school, as an unwitting shield.
-Several days later, police in Lahore arrested Gilani for drug possession, but he somehow managed to beat the charges.
-Rana continued to be used by Gilani over the course of his career as a drug trafficker; in the late 1990s, after Rana had emigrated to the U.S., Gilani used Rana's legitimate immigration consulting company in Chicago to smuggle drugs.
+When he was twenty-four, Headley smuggled half a kilogram of heroin out of Pakistani tribal areas and used Tahawwur Hussain Rana, a Pakistani army doctor who Headley knew from military school, as an unwitting shield.
+Several days later, police in Lahore arrested Headley for drug possession, but he was released.
+Rana continued to be used by Headley over the course of his career as a drug trafficker; in the late 1990s, after Rana had emigrated to the U.S., Headley used Rana's legitimate immigration consulting company in Chicago to smuggle drugs.

-In 1988, while he was traveling to Philadelphia from Pakistan, Gilani was arrested by police in Frankfurt, West Germany after two kilos of heroin were found hidden in a false bottom in his suitcase.
-Gilani quickly made a plea deal when his case was handed over to the U.S. Drug Enforcement Administration, agreeing to surrender his partners in Philadelphia in exchange for a lighter sentence.
-Gilani's cooperation earned him four years in prison while his two associates were sentenced to eight and ten years.
-At his sentencing hearing, the judge made the following statement: "It's up to you, Mr. Gilani, to do what you can with the rest of your life.
+In 1988, while he was traveling to Philadelphia from Pakistan, Headley was arrested by police in Frankfurt, West Germany after two kilos of heroin were found hidden in a false bottom in his suitcase.
+Headley quickly made a plea deal when his case was handed over to the U.S. Drug Enforcement Administration, agreeing to surrender his partners in Philadelphia in exchange for a lighter sentence.
+Headley's cooperation earned him four years in prison while his two associates were sentenced to eight and ten years.
+At his sentencing hearing, the judge made the following statement: "It's up to you, Mr. [Headley], to do what you can with the rest of your life.
 You are still a young man.
 You can either take advantage of this opportunity.
 Your mother, your lawyer, people said some nice things about you, but what you did, not only to yourself, but to perhaps thousands, hundreds of victims, heroin users in this country is a terrible thing."